Nehal-Pawar/Apache-Spark/README.md

 •	Explored the architecture and processing of Apache Spark as a framework through research with a faculty member and deployed the spark program on AWS EMR using SBT build tool

+•	Achieved faster result by broadcasting RDD instead of using Dataset for find most popular movie

 •	Showcased implementation of BFS on Spark to find the degree of separation among super-hero social network

 ### _Item Based Collaborative filtering (Scala)_